22GC22/grace-codes-b5c15/content/pages/index.md

 sections:
   - type: hero_section
     title: 'Hi, I’m Garima!'
     subtitle: ' I am a developer who is figuring things out as she goes!
-You can contact me for website designing nad python projects.
+You can contact me for frontwebsite designing nad python projects.
 I''ll help you in anyway I can!'
     actions:
       - label: Contact Me
         url: /contact